Zizaco/entrust/README.md

 The `Role` model has three main attributes: `name`, `display_name`, and `description`. `name`, as you can imagine, is the name of the Role.
 It is the unique key used to represent the Role in your application.
 For example: "admin", "owner", "employee". `display_name` is a human readable name for that role.
-It is not unique and should only be used for display purposes.
+It is not unique and may be used for display purposes.
 For example: "User Administrator", "Project Owner", "Widget  Co.
 Employee". `description` can be used for a longer form description of the role.
 Both `display_name` and `description` are optional; their fields are nullable in the database.

-Create a Permission model following the example at `app/models/Permission.php`:
+Create a Permission model inside `app/models/Permission.php` using the following example:

 ```php
 <?php